Mortgage Refinance Calculator

 Should closing costs be included?

 Yes.
-Closing costs are a key part of the refinance decision because they affect both break-even timing and total refinance cost.
+Closing costs are a key part of the refinance decision because they affect both break-even timing and the total amount paid.

 What does refinance break-even mean?

-Break-even is the point where monthly payment savings have recovered the estimated closing costs.
+Break-even is the point where the modeled payment difference has caught up with the estimated closing costs.
 It is useful, but it should not be the only factor in a refinance decision.

 How is this different from a mortgage calculator?